ese5160/a14g-final-submission-s25-t05-fusion-maverick/README.md

 ## 2. Project Summary

 ### Device Description
-We designed a magic wand in the application of IoT-based environments, capable of using gestures to remote control any electronics (we used motor and LCD as actuators here) with "echo back" (we used haptic driver + vibration motor to provide different motion feedback).
+We designed a magic wand for IoT-based environments, capable of remotely controlling electronic devices through gesture recognition.
+In our prototype, we used a motor and an LCD screen as actuators.
+The system also features an “echo back” mechanism, providing distinct haptic feedback via a haptic driver and vibration motor to confirm command execution.

 <br>